Club for Growth

 The Club for Growth is a 501(c)(4) political organization active in the United States, with a fiscally conservative agenda focused on tax cuts and other economic policy issues.

-As of 2021, the Club for Growth's largest funders were billionaires Jeff Yass and Richard Uihlein.
 The club has two political arms: Club for Growth PAC, a traditional political action committee, and Club for Growth Action, an independent-expenditure only committee or super-PAC.

 According to its website, the Club for Growth's policy goals include cutting income tax rates, repealing the estate tax, supporting limited government and a balanced budget amendment, entitlement reform (including Social Security reform, Medicare and Medicaid reform), tort reform, school choice, and deregulation.

-In 2003 through 2004, the Club for Growth was the largest single funder for Republican House and Senate candidates, outside of the Republican Party itself.

-The group has opposed government action to curb greenhouse gas emissions and called on President Trump to exit the Paris Climate Agreement.

 The Club for Growth PAC endorses and raises money for candidates who meet its standards for fiscal conservatism.
 According to Politico, "The Club for Growth is the pre-eminent institution promoting Republican adherence to a free-market, free-trade, anti-regulation agenda."

-The Guardian described the group as "one of the biggest backers" of Republicans who voted to overturn the results of the 2020 United States presidential election, having spent around $20 million on their campaigns in 2018 and 2020.

 History

 The Club for Growth was founded in 1999 by Stephen Moore, Thomas L. Rhodes, and Richard Gilder.
 Moore served as the first president of the Club from 1999 until December 2004, when board members voted to remove Moore as president.
 In 2003 through 2004, the Club for Growth was the largest single fundraiser for Republican House and Senate candidates, outside of the Republican Party itself, raising nearly $22 million.

 Future Pennsylvania United States Senator Pat Toomey served as president from 2005 until his resignation in April 2009.
 Former Indiana Congressman Chris Chocola succeeded Toomey.
 Chocola served as president through December 2014.
 He remains a member of the Club's board.
 Former Indiana Congressman David McIntosh was named president in January 2015.